SethClydesdale/quartet-study-resources/README.md

 ﻿# Quartet Study Resources
-Quartet Study Resources is a website that offers a vast collection of exercises for practicing what is taught in [Quartet: Intermediate Japanese Across the Four Language Skills](https://quartet.japantimes.co.jp/en/).
+Quartet Study Resources is a website that offers exercises for practicing what is taught in [Quartet: Intermediate Japanese Across the Four Language Skills](https://quartet.japantimes.co.jp/en/).
 Much like [Genki Study Resources](https://github.com/SethClydesdale/genki-study-resources), this was created to help aid those self-studying with Quartet, and if you've used its predecessor you should feel right at home!
-Choose one of the links below to begin testing the Japanese you've learned in Quartet!
+Choose one of the links below to begin!

 **Online Version:** https://sethclydesdale.github.io/quartet-study-resources/